HeroTransitions/Hero/README.md

 At its core, Hero provides a automatic transition similar to Keynote's `Magic Move`.
 It checks the `heroID` property on all source and destinations views.
 Every matched view pairs are then automatically transitioned from it's old state to it's new state.

-Hero is also able to construct animations for unmatched views.
+Hero can also construct animations for unmatched views.
 It is easy to define these animations via the `heroModifiers` property.
 Hero will run these animations alongside the `Magic Move` animations.
 All of these can by interactive, too.

-Hero does all of these without any assumption about how the view is built or structured.
+Hero does not make any assumption about how the view is built or structured.
 It will not modify any of your views' states other than hidding them during the animation.
-This means that it works great with autolayout, programmatic layout, UICollectionView, UITableView, UINavigationController etc...
+This means that it works with autolayout, programmatic layout, UICollectionView, UITableView, UINavigationController etc...

+### This library is completely new and under heavy development.
+Might not be stable for production use, but there will be more things to come.
+##### NOTE: Hero won't work on iPhone 7 Simulators due to a [bug](https://forums.developer.apple.com/thread/63438) by Apple.
+Try using other simulators or a real device when working with Hero.

 ## A Simple Tutorial